GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/03.321-330/09.The-Hand-That-Made-Us/docs.md

 ---
+title: |
-title: 329.
-The Hand That Made Us
+    329. The Hand That Made Us - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 329.
+The Hand That Made Us.
+The spacious firmament on high, With all the blue, ethereal sky, And spangled heav'ns, a shining frame, Their great Original proclaim: Th' unwearied sun, from day to day Does his Creator's pow'r display, And publishes to ev'ry land The work of an almighty hand.
+    keywords:  |
-    keywords: Christ in Song, The Hand That Made Us, The spacious firmament on high,
+        Christ in Song, adventhymnals, advent hymnals, The Hand That Made Us, The spacious firmament on high.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 329. THE HAND THAT MADE US
+####  Christ in Song,

 ```txt
 1.